jmeji011/rshell/README.md

 This program is an updated version of my previous rshell.
 Rshell now handles input redirection `<`, output redirection `>` and piping `|`.

-#HW 2 Bugs
-This program is setup to work without the connectors part of rshell from before.
-That part of the code is commented out and will continue to work when uncommented.

 #How to run HW2
 ```